 - Copper concentration exceeding 1.3 ppm (EPA limit) can cause vomiting, diarrhea, stomach illnesses, and cramping.
 If you identify bluish green stains on copper fixtures, that’s copper corroding away and entering your well water.

-- Iron greater than 0.3 g/L in well water will develop an unpleasant metallic taste.
-It gives a rustic orangish shade to water that can stain your laundry and dishes.
+- Iron greater than 0.3 g/L in well water may stain your fixtures, laundry, and dishes.
 High iron concentrations can damage the heart and liver and cause nausea and stomach pains.

 - Chromium exceeding 0.05 mg/L leads to skin rashes and disturbs the liver, stomach, and nervous system.
 If consumed for an extended period of time, it can even cause death.